 As remote working quickly becomes the new normal, especially for the technology sector, many enterprises are convinced by the short-term and long-term benefits of diverting resources and capital expenditure towards AI and cloud based business communication, work management, and collaboration platforms.
 The idea is to do more with less: limited manpower, restrained workplaces, and cost constraints.

-The global economy stands to gain $15 trillion by 2030 through investments in AI alone (Sizing the Prize, PwC’s Global Artificial Intelligence Study).
+The global economy stands to gain a lot through investments in AI alone.
 It’s no wonder that organizations are increasingly focused on conducting AI training programs for employees while educational institutions are offering various AI based learning models as part of their coursework.

 AI coupled with RPA has the effect of emulating human actions to get work done.
 An RPA bot programmed to perform basic repetitive tasks based on preconfigured algorithms and actions, is now powered by AI and Machine Learning— on encountering a new, unfamiliar task, the bot learns the actions of a human operator, who intervenes to perform that task the first time.
 AI and Machine Learning help the bot self-learn from human actions and perform all subsequent tasks autonomously, greatly reducing the need for any human monitoring.

 This is what companies need the most in these uncertain times when human engagement, as we know it, is restricted.

 A combination of these transformative technologies with RPA, known as Intelligent Process Automation (IPA), has the power to conduct business operations even with limited manpower and financial resources.
 Intelligent Process Automation, in fact, increases the level of commitment and communication between employees, vendors, and customers, with higher than average cost savings, operational efficiencies, and productivity.